CaptainOmikron/CodeU/README.md

-# CodeU-Assignment-1
+This is a repository used for CodeU assignments.

-I answered the first question in c++.
-The rest will be in Python(3).
+I answered the first question in C++.
+The rest will be in Python.